S10242414/S10242414.github.io/README.md

 > The Healthy Fast Food Project! 🌯🥗

-### This is Javier's and Keene's Assignemnt Two for Interactive Development.
+### This is Javier's and Keene's Assignment Two for Interactive Development.

 #### We are creating a website of a fast food company with gamified features and it will be on a Fast Food company serving healthier food.